 9. Water Quality

-The type of water you use can also have an impact on your orchid’s health.
-Orchids are sensitive to the minerals and chemicals commonly found in tap water, which can accumulate in the potting medium and lead to yellowing leaves over time.
+What type of water you’re using to water your orchids can have a surprisingly large effect on its health.
+Orchids are sensitive to some minerals and chemicals that you find in most tap water.
+These can build up in the potting medium and cause yellowing leaves over time.

 Recognizing Water-Related Yellowing

-• Leaf tips or edges appear brown or crispy.
+- Leaf tips or edges turn brown or crispy.

 Improving Water Quality

-• Avoid using softened water which contains high levels of salt.
+- Don’t use softened water as it contains high levels of salt.

 10. Root Health

-Healthy roots are essential for nutrient and water uptake.
-Yellow leaves can be a direct sign of poor root health, which often results from overwatering, underwatering or decaying potting medium.
+Yellow leaves can be a major sign of poor roots, which often come from overwatering, underwatering or decaying potting medium.

 Inspecting Root Health

-• Healthy orchid roots should appear firm and white or light green when moist.
+- Healthy orchid roots will look firm and white or light green when moist.

-• Look for any mushy, dark or foul-smelling roots as these indicate rot.
+- Look for any mushy, dark or nasty smelling roots as any of these is a sign of rot.

 Reviving Poor Roots

-• Repot in fresh, airy medium and water sparingly until new growth appears.
+- Repot in fresh medium and water sparingly until your start to get new growth.

 11. Environmental Stressors